When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Happen most often in the afternoon and are very dangerous in the mountains.
 Generally, the best idea is to start off your hike as early as possible in the morning in the summertime.

-What to do when thunderstorm catches you suddenly on your hike in Tatra mountains?
+What to do when a thunderstorm catches you suddenly on your hike in Tatra mountains?

-- Rescue experts say the chance of lightning strike maybe 10 times greater on the exposed rocks in higher parts of the mountain - it is advised to descend as soon as possible to the valleys during the thunderstorm
+- Rescue experts say the chance of lightning strike may be 10 times greater on the exposed rocks in higher parts of the mountain - it is advised to descend as soon as possible to the valleys before the thunderstorm

 - If you hike in a group spread out